muratk3n/thirdwave/en/README.md

 Force of habit from biz programming days.. keeping dependencies as minimal as possible.
-Even my most demo-ready number crunching code wont depend on UI, I dump select shots during simulation as png.
-Then I'll show the ImageMagick to piece the GIF together from invid shots to the user.
-All kept short, to the point.
+Even my most demo-ready number crunching code wont depend on UI, it will dump select shots during simulation as png.
+Then I'll show the ImageMagick to piece the GIF together from those pics.
+Short, to the point, less depend.

 ---